MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation: Technical Approach

 \section{Technical Approach}

-Our goal is to learn generative policies in a sample-efficient manner.
-For probabilistic policies, multi-stream object-centric learning has proven effective for generalizing across a robot’s workspace~\cite{vonhartz2024art, von2025unreasonable}.
+Our goal is to learn generative policies from few samples.
+For probabilistic policies, multi-stream object-centric learning has proven effective.
 These methods train multiple independent models, or streams, which are combined only at inference using a product-of-experts formulation.
 This separation of training and composition is especially appealing in generative policy learning, a rapidly evolving field where new training techniques continue to emerge~\cite{zhou2025inductive, rana2025imle}.
 Recent work also highlights the constitutionality of generative policies~\cite{du2023reduce}.
 Building on these ideas, we propose a method for applying multi-stream learning to generative policies.